Creating the deck: an introduction to ECS systems, part 3

 We use the retrievedDeck boolean to make sure we only add the 54 cards to the deck the first time the system runs; otherwise, we would keep adding them every frame ad infinitum.

-The start game job is particularly interesting because it showcases how we can use ECS entities as events: the job creates an event-like entity, which will be picked up by a different system.
+Event-like entities: This system creates an event-like entity, which will be picked up by a different system.
 This entity has the following component attached to it:

 The Amount field indicates the number of cards to be dealt from the deck (in this case, when the game starts).
 This component will be processed by a different system that we will cover later.